Ghostb21/Paswagon-C6-API/README.md

 ## To be exact, 2 possibilities.
 This API contains only 2 GET endpoints:

+### `/calculateDieselUsageForDistance`
-1) `/calculateDieselUsageForDistance` - calculates input in the URL request and returns a number - liters of used diesel per distance.
+Calculates input in the URL request and returns a number - liters of used diesel per distance.

   It takes 3 query parameters:
   * distance (in kilometers),